About the SE Uplift Board of Directors

 If you work with a community organization including nonprofit, fiscally-sponsored orgs, businesses or public agency; a Business District Association, or are an individual within our district interested in advancing the wellbeing of our communities and amplifying the power of our collective voices, consider applying for a seat on the SE Uplift board!

-SE Uplift’s Board Development committee reviews applicants and makes recommendations to the full board of directors who vote on the candidates at the July board meeting.
+SE Uplift’s Board Development Committee reviews applicants and makes recommendations to the full board of directors who vote on the candidates on a rolling basis.

 Neighborhood Association Positions